-When selling crafts as a craftpreneur, one of the most important things you can do is build an email list.
-Here is everything you need to know about email list building, and why it matters.
+When selling crafts as a Craftpreneur, one of the most important things you can do to grow your business is to build an email list.
+Here is everything you need to know about why email list building matters and how to do it.

 Hey, y’all!
-When you’re starting your craftpreneur business, you need to get the word out about what you do so you can find those buyers, right?
-If people don’t know what you do or what you make, you aren’t likely to sell anything.
+When you’re starting your Craftpreneur business, you need to be able to get the word out about what you do so you can find those buyers, right?
+If people don’t know about you or what you make, you aren’t likely to sell anything.

 So how do you find those potential customers (and, better yet, turn them into loyal customers)?

-Here are all the ins and outs about why you need to build an email list to help your crafting business.
+Here are all the ins and outs about how to build an email list to help you grow your crafting business.

-Basically, an email list is using email to promote your business.
+Basically, an email list is using email to promote your business and your products.
 Businesses use email marketing to nurture relationships with potential customers, keep current customers informed and updated on your brand and products, offer coupons to encourage customer loyalty, and more!

 Email marketing is a direct form of marketing, similar to sending ads through the postal service, but more economical and better for the environment since it’s totally paperless!

 Some people think of email marketing as a “has been”, but they couldn’t be more wrong.
 Email marketing began shortly after the creation of the internet and has evolved since then.
 Learning how to build an email list is vital to your business.